Doctoral StudiesThesis Submission

 - Fill in and sign the form “Application Defense”.

-- In addition to your registered referees / reviewers (Faculty supervisor / Fakultätsgutachter and supervisor / Gutachter) find a third and fourth examiner from the List of Examiners
+- In addition to your registered reviewers (Faculty supervisor / Fakultätsgutachter and supervisor / Gutachter) find a third and fourth examiner from the List of Examiners.

-- CoViD-19: Please send the required information with the email one day before submission.
+- Please send the following information with the email the day before submission: name of the chairperson, date of defense, and your personal email-address.

 - The examination must take place in an institute of Heidelberg University or one of the affiliated research institutions in Heidelberg.